 SBTC is concerned that the transfer of SBIR to R&E at DOD is not working nearly as well as it could relating to the SBIR program.
 Despite the studies showing such strong successes, there is no permanent staff in the SBIR program office at DOD.
 Solicitations which were due earlier in the year were issued weeks late.
 While parts of DOD have issued memorandums and directives implementing legislative change to the SBIR program, DOD overall has not.
-Eight years after SBIR laws were changed in 2011, the FAR and DFAR have still not been updated.
 We are concerned that DOD is not organizing to most effectively take advantage of the new technology development opportunities offered by the SBIR/STTR program.